Nova Scotia Sales Tax (HST) Calculator 2025

 Nova Scotia First Nations and HST

-Registered First Nations granted rebates on both the provincial and federal portions of the HST for products and services bought and used on-reserve.
-See Source for more information.
+Registered First Nations are granted rebates on both the provincial and federal portions of the HST for products and services bought and used on a reserve in Nova Scotia.
+See the Government of Canada's website’s GST/HST and First Nations peoples page for more information.

 Nova Scotia Rebates and Exemptions to the Federal Portion of the HST